sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ## Add a new line-item for the cleaning fee

-Finally, we need to edit the the backend of our client app and add new line item for cleaning fee so that it will be included in pricing.
+We are almost there!
+Next, we need to edit the the backend of our client app and add a new line item for cleaning fee so that it will be included in pricing.
 Flex uses privileged transitions to ensure that the pricing logic is handled in a secure environment.
 This means that constructing line items and transitioning requests of privileged transitions are made from the server-side.

 <extraInfo title="What are privileged transitions and why we use them?">